For Newly Admitted Degree-Seeking Students

 2. Current I-20/DS-2019 if you are currently attending another school within the U.S.

 3. Financial Documentation in the amount of tuition and fees for the first year of your degree program.
 This documentation must be in English or a translation into English must be provided.
-The documentation must current, within the past 3 months and if the bank account does not have your name on it, you must provide a letter from the individual whose name the documentation is in stating that they intend to provide support for you for tuition, fees, and living expenses during your program at Johns Hopkins.
+If an unofficial translation is provided, please attach the Certification by Translator Form.
+The documentation must be current, within the past 3 months, and if the bank account does not have your name on it, you must provide an affidavit of support from the individual whose name the documentation is in stating that they intend to provide support for you for tuition, fees, and living expenses during your program at Johns Hopkins.
 Acceptable sources of funding are as follows:

 - Funding from Johns Hopkins